- Our Community

 - Sloped Green Lawn

 The construction of Memorial Park was to begin in Fall of 2017 with the vision of having a Summer 2018 opening.
 Although project information and public engagement were carried out for this project and the City received approval from the Province’s Archaeology Branch, the project was delayed because Semiahmoo First Nation expressed concerns and wanted time to review the project and consult with the City.
 Out of respect for Semiahmoo First Nation, the City delayed the project in order for consultation to occur.
-Completion of the Memorial Park project is expected to be completed in the summer of 2018.

 View a quick summary of some of the actions the City has taken to address the Semiahmoo First Nation’s concerns around consultation regarding Memorial Park: